 The Maricopa Community College District is committed to ensuring equal access to information, programs, services and activities through its technologies, Web pages, and resources both in the academic and work environments.
 This regulation establishes that Electronic and Information Technology (EIT) that are used to conduct the business of the Maricopa Community Colleges shall adhere to established accessibility standards and guidelines.

-ADOPTED by Direct Chancellor Approval, April 1, 2015
+ADOPTED by Direct Approval from the Chancellor, April 1, 2015